Kinangop, Kenya · Founded on a Promise · Est. 2026

 • U.S. 501(c)(3) & Kenyan NGO registration

-• Perimeter fencing & security
+• Perimeter fencing & borehole drilling

 • Solar power installation